chris-bz/chris-bz.github.io/_posts/2020-09-07-converting-date-to-iso8601-in-python.md

 		return month_final
 {% endhighlight %}

+First, we write a sub-function that converts month, written as word, to a number (still written as string).
+This sequence exists twice in our code, so there is no point repeating the whole thing.
+Instead, we make a function of it and call it when needed.

 There are two types of month words popular in writing dates in English.
 The first one is full words, the second the first 3 letters of each word.
 In ISO 8601, month is a two-digit number.
 And so we have to convert.

 For that, we have two dictionaries, one for each type.
 The keys are the month-words, the values are numbers to which they convert.

-Alternative is to create one dictionary and test for full name against full key name, or for first three letters of the parsed string against the first three letters of each dictionary key, saving us from the need to create the second dictionary.
+If it feels right, you can also create one dictionary and test for full name against full key name, or for first three letters of the parsed string against the first three letters of each dictionary key, saving us from the need to create the second dictionary.
+It reduces redundancy in our code, but makes the script perform worse.

 Notice that the numbers are in quotes.
 They are strings, first because '03' is not a number understandable by Python, second because the entire process is taking string input and outputting another string.
 There is no reason to switch to any other data type at any point, as sooner or later it would have to be converted back into a string.

-If conversion fails (ie. the word doesn't match a month name in either dictionary), we set month_final to None.
+If conversion fails (ie. the word doesn't match month name in either dictionary), we set month_final to None.
 At the end of our function, we make a condition that year, month and day all have to be set and only then do we generate and return the final date.
 Otherwise, we'd let some gibberish word posing as month pass through to the final string.

-There is no ISO 8601 date without a year, and setting it to some default is a risky business.
+There is no ISO 8601 date without year, and setting it to some default is risky business.
 You could, for example, decide to go with '0000'.
 If such year has no reasons to exist in our data (let's say we have a movie database), setting it to such would conform to the ISO 8601 standard while giving us a valuable information that that particular piece of data is missing.

 In some datasets, the data has to exist, even if our database tool of choice allows setting datetime fields to be empty.
 This would force us to use a solution like that.

 Since for my usecase it's not a problem, if a four-digit number indicating year is not found, the function informs about the problem, returns None and that's the end of it.